 This process is free, and a person does not need a lawyer to make a complaint.
-However, many people do choose to seek legal advice about making or responding to a complaint.
+However, many people seek legal advice about making or responding to a complaint.

-Complainants and respondents may request permission to have legal representation at conciliation conferences.
+Complainants and respondents must request permission to have legal representation at conciliation conferences.
 This must be done in advance of the conciliation conference by contacting the conciliator either by phone or in writing.

 The conciliator will decide whether to approve the inclusion of an advocate in the process by considering whether:

 - the attendance of the advocate/s will assist the resolution of the complaint;